Adamsburg, Pennsylvania: Demographics

-Of the 84 households 33.3% had children under the age of 18 living with them, 54.8% were married couples living together, 15.5% had a female householder with no husband present, and 25.0% were non-families.
-21.4% of households were one person and 7.1% were one person aged 65 or older.
+Of the eighty-four households documented in the borough, 33.3% had children who were under the age of eighteen living with them, 54.8% were married couples living together, 15.5% had a female householder with no husband present, and 25.0% were non-families.
+21.4% of households were one-person households and 7.1% were one-person households with residents who were sixty-five years of age or older.

 The average household size was 2.40 and the average family size was 2.75.

-The age distribution was 18.6% under the age of 18, 11.3% from 18 to 24, 25.3% from 25 to 44, 24.0% from 45 to 64, and 20.8% 65 or older.
-The median age was 42 years.
-For every 100 females, there were 90.5 males.
-For every 100 females age 18 and over, there were 81.8 males.
+The age distribution was 18.6% of residents who were under the age of eighteen, 11.3% who were aged eighteen to twenty-four, 25.3% who were aged twenty-five to forty-four, 24.0% who were aged forty-five to sixty-four, and 20.8% who were aged sixty-five or older.
+The median age was forty-two years.

+For every one hundred females, there were 90.5 males.
+For every one hundred females who were aged eighteen or older, there were 81.8 males.